12 months full time; 24 months part time

-Interrogating the fabric of 20th and 21st century culture, this programme will give you the chance to develop your expertise in the analysis of film and literature of the period, while deepening your understanding of the key conceptual and theoretical dynamics.
-Established concerns linked to modernism, postmodernism and post-colonialism are related to less familiar approaches grounded in the study of, for example, technology, the body and multitudes.
+Interrogating the fabric of 20th and 21st century culture, this programme gives you the chance to develop expertise in the analysis of film and literature of the period, while deepening your understanding of key conceptual and theoretical dynamics.

 This programme consists of compulsory modules and a dissertation.
 Modules are structured around the broad themes of time and space.
 Within these modules you will begin by studying key issues in modernism and modernity, postmodernism and postmodernity.
 We consider the radical transformation of time and space by industrial modernity, and subsequently by a globalised postmodernity, and explore the relationship between socioeconomic forms and literary and cultural production.

 You will also undertake more sustained, specialised study of specific texts (literature, film, popular culture).
 These texts are grounded in material that maintains a balance between canonical elements and less familiar material, between English, American and postcolonial writing, and between literature and film.
 The modules reflect the research specialisms of staff in the School and will give you the chance to develop your expertise on issues of contemporary relevance and to participate in live, exciting debates that will shape the development of these particular fields.

 Students receive extensive training in research methods and how to develop research projects.
 All students write a 15,000-18,000 word dissertation on a subject of their choice emerging from the programme.

 Find out more detailed information about the programme modules

 An upper-second-class Honours degree, or international equivalent, in English literature, film studies or English literature plus another subject, such as classics, a modern language, history, philosophy, social geography, cultural studies, drama studies, media studies, English language.